Underground (1928 film)

-Underground is a 1928 British silent drama film directed by Anthony Asquith and starring Brian Aherne, Elissa Landi, Cyril McLaglen, and Norah Baring.
+Underground is a 1928 British sound drama film directed by Anthony Asquith and starring Brian Aherne, Elissa Landi, Cyril McLaglen, and Norah Baring.
+While the film has no audible dialogue, it was released with a synchronized musical score with sound effects, using both the sound-on-disc and sound-on-film process.
 The film examines the lives of ordinary Londoners and the romance between them, set on and around the London Underground.

+The film starts and ends with an Underground train coming into a station.
+It shows humorous scenes of people coping with the crowds on the underground train.
+It also has interesting shoots of London, from a bus, of the Thames from the top of a power station which appears to be Lots Road Power Station, a pub, and a shop.
+The film has strong roles for the two leading women, while the men are more clichéd, one a villain and the other a blue-eyed, blond angel.

 Plot

 An electrician and a porter both fall in love with a shop girl they meet on the London Underground.
+Their rivalry begins with humour and ends very darkly at the Power Station.